nickmccurdy/text_tools/README.md

 #Text Tools
 [![Code Climate](https://codeclimate.com/github/nicolasmccurdy/text_tools.png)](https://codeclimate.com/github/nicolasmccurdy/text_tools)

+Text Tools is a free tool for text manipulation.

+It can change the case of text, find and replace text, count words, and do tons of other stuff.

 ##New HTML System
 In the new HTML layout system, Text Tools will aim to have much less bloated code.
 The HTML code will have far less redundant data, leaving the work of those properties to new JavaScript functions.
 CSS will stay mostly the same, unless some minor tweaks are needed.
 The system will have to be robust in letting elements that are not in the effects class handle external click creation, focus regaining, and other important UI tasks.